Home | Browse Topics | Criminal & traffic law | Common crimes | Facing criminal charges for shoplifting

 Note: Some stores send out “civil recovery notices” to shoplifters, saying they have to pay a flat fee within a set time – for example, a fee of $275 to be paid within 21 days.
 It’s doubtful whether these notices are legally enforceable in themselves, and you can refuse to pay them.
 For more details, see: “Can the shop make me pay them a fee or fine on top of the cost of the goods?”.

-What’s likely to happen the first time I’m charged with shoplifting?
+What’s likely to happen when I’m charged with shoplifting?

 If it’s your first offence, the police will often simply give you a formal warning without charging you – they call these “pre-charge warnings”.